 Please submit these as separate, editable documents accompanied by the original Excel spreadsheet from which they were generated.

-Please submit images as separate image files (jpg, tiff, eps).
+Please submit images both within the article text and as separate image files (jpg, tiff, eps).

 Should your manuscript need revision to meet the journal’s requirements, or following peer review, please attend to the following points when revising your manuscript.